-- Although the journey to the disaster site was difficult, the volunteers want to continue to support the project. - Since they refused to obey the school rules, the boys were suspended from school for a week. - Sarah was waiting for the bus to arrive when she fell.
+- Although the journey to the disaster site is difficult, the volunteers want to continue to support the project. - Since they refused to obey the school rules, the boys were suspended from school for a week. - Sarah was waiting for the bus to arrive when she fell.

-However, some subordinating conjunctions consist more than one word, e.g. except that, as long as, even if.
+However, some subordinating conjunctions consist more than one word, e.g. except for, as long as, even if.

-- Even if he gives me a lift, I am not going to the funfair. - Except for Jane, all are expected at the lunch. - She will be allowed to keep her pet as long as she looks after it well. - Even if he gives me a lift, I am not going to the funfair.
+- Except for Jane, all are expected at the lunch. - She will be allowed to keep her pet as long as she looks after it well. - Even if he gives me a lift, I am not going to the funfair.